harrig12/TrackSig/README.md

 ## See also the TrackSig [R package repo](https://github.com/harrig12/BCB430)

 ## Usage
-A brief overview page for generating simulated data and testing the performance of TrackSig, as well as comparing it to a pipeline of other packages (SciClone and deconstructSigs) is made available [here](LINK!).
+A brief overview page for generating simulated data and testing the performance of TrackSig, as well as comparing it to a pipeline of other packages (SciClone and deconstructSigs) is made available [here](https://harrig12.github.io/TrackSig/).
 This page assumes some familiarity with the TrackSig packages and design principles.
-To familiarize yourself in depth, the TrackSig paper (Rubanova et. al) is [available on BioRxive](LINK!)
+To familiarize yourself in depth, the TrackSig paper (Rubanova et. al) is [available on bioRxiv](https://www.biorxiv.org/content/10.1101/260471v3)

 ## Important notes
 1) **Is not applicable for samples with <600 mutations.** Please note that Trackature does not run on samples with less than 600 mutations.
 Less than 600 mutations will result in less than 3 time points, and there is no point to analize it as a time series.
 On tumors with less than 600 mutations, you can compute signature activities without dividing mutations into time points (see "Computing overall signature activities" section).